 -

-1) An eco-friendly campaign led by Yuhan-Kimberly that promotes resource circulation by collecting and sorting waste, producing goods from recycled materials, and encouraging their use.
+1) Bi:Cycle Campaign: An eco-conscious campaign led by Yuhan-Kimberly that promotes resource circulation by separating and collecting waste and producing and consuming products made from recycled materials.

 LG recycling center